Grey-007/matugen-theme-bridge/README.md

 ## Installation

-Option B - Install from VSIX (recommended)
+Option A - Install from VSIX (recommended)

 Download ` matugen-theme-bridge-1.0.0.vsix` from releases
 then open VSCodium ` ctrl+shift+P ` -> Extension:Install Extension -> install form vsix
 select `matugen-theme-bridge-1.0.0.vsix` and Done

                     or

 ```
 # 5a.
 Install in VS Code
 code --install-extension matugen-theme-bridge-1.0.0.vsix